-On Tuesday November 19th, 2019, Terra Translations’ Project Manager Gabriela Lucero represented our organization at a breakfast hosted by MSF (Doctors without Borders).
+On Tuesday November 19th, 2019, Terra Translations’ Customer Support Specialist Gabriela Lucero represented our organization at breakfast hosted by MSF (Doctors without Borders).
 The purpose of the event was to introduce industry players to the new General Manager of MSF.
 Gabriela received a warm welcome from everyone at the event, “There was such a friendly atmosphere!
 It wasn’t just the people, it was also the place.
 You could feel it’s an amazing environment to work in,” she said.

 There were a variety of distinguished guests at the event.
 Some of the attendees do collaborative work with the organization like Terra Translations does.
 Other attendees contribute to the cause by donating money or goods required for missions.
 Some help spread the mission’s message or find volunteers.
 “It all adds up.
 That’s the message they wanted us to walk away with.
 All of us can do our part from wherever we are, regardless of how much or how little we have,” Gabriela noted.

 How We Work Together

 Our Chief People Officer Natalia Quintás was the one to initiate a relationship with MSF as she felt the organization aligned with our specialty in medicine and life sciences.
 She believed we could lend our knowledge to a cause that benefits a lot of people in need throughout the world.
 MSF’s mission also aligned with the work we were already doing with Terra Cares.
 “We take pride in being able to contribute professionally to a high-impact mission,” Natalia said.